pcross-usgs/CWD-shiny/README.md

 # README #

-This is a code repository to test out interactive R Shiny applications of CWD disease models.
+This is a repository with R code for an interactive Shiny application of CWD disease models.
 Currently there are deterministic and stochastic models that are intended to project out scenarios for a 5 to 10 year window over which we assume that the management and vital rates are kept constant.
+The models are sex and age structured with direct and indirect transmission.

-### Webpages for the shiny apps###
+### Webpage for the shiny apps###

-Combined version 2 application:
 https://paulchafeecr.shinyapps.io/comb_app_v2_CWD/

 ### How do I get set up? ###

-Dependencies: shiny, popbio, tidyverse, cowplot, magrittr, reshape2, knitr, ggridges, shinycssloaders, shinydashboard, markdown.
+Dependencies: shiny, popbio, tidyverse, cowplot, magrittr, reshape2, knitr, ggridges, shinydashboard, markdown.

-### Folders ###
+### Files ###
-code: holds scripts and function files to run the models outside of the shiny environment.
-This is mostly for testing purposes prior to porting over to the shiny folders.
-Many of the code files are duplicated in the shiny folders.
-Not sure of a better system at the moment for referencing common files across shiny apps except by duplicating them and locating them in the local folder.

-comb_app_v2: version 2 of the deterministic and stochastic models joined in a single shiny app.
-old: now contains the following sub-folders
-- det_app: deterministic shiny model with a constant disease transmission rate
-- det_app2: deterministic shiny model with dynamic disease transmission
+/code/

+- create_params_det.r: script that creates a list of parameters that can be passed to the model function.
+- create_params_det.r: same as above but for the stochastic model
+- run_det_mod.r: script to do a test run of the deterministic model and construct the plots.
-- stoch_app: stochastic shiny model with a constant disease transmission rate
+- run_stoch_mod.4: same for the stochastic model

+/app/

+- allocate_deaths.r function that randomly chooses which infected individuals die from hunting across the 10 subcategories
+- app.r script that runs the shiny app.
+- cwd_det_model.r function for the deterministic model
-- stoch_app2: stochastic shiny model with a dynamic disease transmission rate
+- cwd_stoch_model.r function for the stochastic model

-output: stores some of the created parameter files.
-Only used for testing purposes.

-### Issues ###
-1. doe:buck ratios seem high compared to what are often observed in the field.
-2. No density dependence on vital rates
-3. No change in the environmental reservoir
-4. Not sure how to implement hot spot targeted hunting.
-Currently allowing for positive individuals to be more likely to be hunted compared to the background prevalence via the "relative risk" parameter.
+- description_combo.Rmd R markdown for the first page of the shiny app
+- est_beta_params.r function to convert the mean and variance to shape and scale parameters of the Beta distribution
+- plot_compare_scenarios.r functions to compare the different scenarios
+- plot_fxns.r plotting of the deterministic model
+- plot_params.r functions to help plot the parameters
+- plot_stoch_fxns.r function to plot results of the stochastic model.

+- The text files are general text descriptions that are inserted into the shiny app
+- UI files are user interface files for the app
+- server are server files for the app
+- compare files are used in the comparison of different scenarios
+- compare files that have the suffix 2 help construct the plots that directly compare the two scenarios in the same plot.

 ### Who do I talk to? ###